-The History of 21
+The history of blackjack

 The first traces of the game of 21 are mid-way through the 15th Century, during the dawn of the Western printing press from German printer Johannes Gutenberg in 1450.
 Prior to its introduction, playing cards was limited to the nobility and upper-class of Europe, and the cards were hand painted by renowned artists and calligraphers.
 The cards were often not even used for recreation, and instead held an educational or religious purpose.
 When mass production of cards eventually became prevalent, so too did their affordability.
 Soon, people from all class systems were able to acquire a deck of cards and play their own games.

-The first few card games were largely based on each individual card’s rank, which eventually spawned what we know as the modern-day Casino Wars in several establishments.
+The first few card games were largely based on each individual card’s rank, which eventually spawned what we know as the modern-day Casino War in several establishments.
 But with all card games come parameters, and every game always had a way to determine a winner whether through sequence, suit or rank; and a few French and Spanish card players spawned something much more complex.

-The Beginning of 21
+The beginnings of blackjack

 The earliest record of a game called blackjack or “twenty one” was referenced in literature in the early 1600s by Miguel de Cervantes, the famous Spanish author known for Don Quixote.
 The book in question, Ronconete y Cortadillo mentions a game called ‘Veintiuna’ in de Cervantes’s story, which is Spanish for twenty-one.